 Such visualisations make use of the lawful contents of colour and its meaning, and of form and force and of the qualities of those forces. (the Feng Shui offers to this a disputed explanation).

-Especially in Tantrism (Mandala, Yantra) and even in tantric Buddhism (Vajrayana) such visual meditations belong to the practice.
+Especially in Tantrism (Mandala, Yantra) and even in tantric Buddhism (Vajrayana) and Daoism such visual meditations belong to the practice.
 Generally these techniqs were used by progressed aspirants with trained abilities of visualization and imagination.

 The simultaneous use of sound, colour and meaning makes these exercises much more effective, but because they are difficult to practice, the practise of the single aspects will mostly be necessary before that.

 Therefore Franz Bardon teaches the use of letters in combination with colour and specific feelings in his book about the Quabbala, and he explains their individual meaning.

 In hinduism, the meaning and the colours and characteristics of the deities were exactly explained by a real guru before initiation(diksha).